Company-Project-3/project/README.md

 ## Working with Answer files
-Note: Example of autounattended.xml is added to this repository.
+Note: Example of autounattend.xml is added to this repository.
 ### Windows System Image Manager (SIM)
 SIM helps with creation of Answer files (unattend.xml) that can be used to modify the Windows installation.